-Successful Stage One inquiry proposals will be invited to submit an expanded more detailed Stage Two research project proposal.
+Successful Stage One inquiry proposals will be invited to submit a fuller Stage Two project proposal.

 At this time the level of funding the Panel is prepared to commit from the fund will be advised if the Panel has sufficient information to do so.